mthomps4/eas-testing/docs/ios-adding-build-targets.md

 #### Signing and Capabilities

 -- GOTCHA NOTE --
-Before we move to far, lets ensure a couple of things not noted in Expos Docs
+Before we move too far, let's ensure a couple of things not noted in Expos Docs
 ![capabilities in xcode](images/adding-build-targets/signing-and-capabilities.png)

 Click on your target in Xcode, and then navigate to `Signing and Capabilities`.